Police & Your Rights — All Topics

 Criminal Records & Restoring Your Rights · 19 guides

-A conviction — or even an old arrest — can follow you for years, but it does not have to be permanent.
+A conviction, or even an arrest that went nowhere, can follow you for years without having to be permanent.

 Marijuana & Your Rights · 14 guides